Velcon-Zheng/rm-rt/README.md

 ---
 # rm-rt
 #### A tool to avoid deleting files or directories with command rm by mistake.
+#### Set a self-cleaning recycling station in linux system or others
 ---

 ## 1. Introduction